Ventilation and Hoodfan Buying Guide

 |Saturday||9:00 am - 5:00 pm|

-Did you know the kitchen is the main source of pollution inside your home?
-Cooking creates unwanted and unhealthy heat, odours, gases, grease, steam and smoke.
-A kitchen range hood, or hoodfan, is a fan with an enclosure designed to capture and vent these unwanted pollutants.
-The hoodfan's internal fan effectively captures the rising column of air directly over the cooking surface and sends the contaminants outside the home.
+The kitchen is the main source of pollution inside your home.
+Cooking creates unhealthy heat, odours, gases, grease, steam and smoke.
+A kitchen range hood (also known as a hoodfan) is a fan with an enclosure designed to capture and vent these unwanted pollutants.
+The range hood’s internal fan effectively captures the rising column of air directly over the cooking surface and sends the contaminants outside the home.

-How well a hoodfan performs depends on its airflow (measured in CFM - cubic feet of drawn air per minute), sound, power and ducting.
+How well a range hood performs depends on its airflow (measured in CFM - cubic feet of drawn air per minute), sound, power and ducting.
 Adequate ducting is essential to properly dispel the contaminants out of the house.
-To minimize sound associated with your hoodfan, purchase one with a low sone rating and ensure the ductwork serving the range hood is properly sized.
+To minimize sound associated with your range hood, purchase one with a low sone rating and ensure the ductwork serving the range hood is properly sized.

-Actual performance varies greatly among models and manufacturers, so check with your Trail Product Expert to find out which type is right for your home.
+Actual performance varies greatly among range hood models and manufacturers, so check with a Product Expert to find out which type of range hood is right for your home.